acmucsd/Element.AI/README.md

 - `-o`&emsp;The desired name of the replay file.
 Note: the `.json` extension will be added by default.
 - `-v`&emsp;Verbose Level (0 = silent, 1 = errors, 2 = warnings, 3 = info)
 - `-s`&emsp;Seeds the environment.
 Useful for testing edge cases.
-- `--render`&emsp;Turns on rendering.
+- `--render`&emsp;Turns on simple rendering.
 NOTE: purposefully slows down running so that the user can keep up visually.

+## Replays

+Instructions on generating simple video replays (similar to the Pygame window from `--render` are available in the `replay` directory).

+If you'd like nicer video replays, please check out https://github.com/jonahsoong/Element.AI-Visualizer.
+We will incorporate this Visualizer into this repo soon.

 ## Evaluation
 During the competition when submissions are open, we will run a live, trueskill ranked leaderboard that uses every team's latest verified submission.
 After 6:30PM we will use the leaderboard to seed a double elimination knockout bracket and crown winners based on the results of that.
 See [./documentation/submission.md](./documentation/submission.md) for specific details.